We have developed the 80-20 Trading Strategy that uses the RSI indicator, and price action analysis to land you great trade entries!

 The default settings for this indicator is a smoothing period of 14.
 We are going to change that setting to 8.
-Make sure you change this setting before you jump into this strategy.
-The reason I like 8 rather than 14, is that the RSI will be much more responsive for us which is very important when are looking for overbought or oversold price areas.
+Make sure you turn this setting before you jump into this strategy.
+The reason I like eight rather than 14, is that the RSI will be much more responsive to us which is very important when are looking for overbought or oversold price areas.
 Also go ahead into the RSI setting and change the lines in the indicator to 80, 20.
 You will learn more about this later.

 This indicator will be the only indicator we use for this strategy.
-The reason we only use this, is because we have a strict set of rules we need to follow before we can enter a trade.
-And these rules will, without a doubt, validate a reversal for us to enter a trade.
+The reason we only use this is that we have a strict set of rules we need to follow before we can enter a trade.
+And these rules will, without a doubt, validate a reversal for us to open a trade.

 So before you want to use this strategy make the following changes to the RSI indicator:

 14 period, to 8.

 70 and 30 lines, to 80 and 20.

 This indicator comes standards on mostly all trading platforms.
 You just need to make this adjustment.

 Step One: Find the currency pair that is showing a high the last 50 candlesticks.
 (OR low depending on the trade)

 The 80-20 Trading strategy can be used for any period.